Concordium/concordium-web3id/issuer-front-end/README.md

 -   Run `yarn preinstall` in this folder.
 -   Run `yarn install` in this folder.

-These extra intall steps are needed because some helpers packages need to be built from the submodule links.
+These extra install steps are needed because some packages have to be built from the submodule link.

 To start the front end locally, do the following: